Click play to listen to this article.

-One last example.
-A sense of inadequacy and low self-esteem is experienced externally as saying and teasing too much and trying too hard to impress an ex.
-No matter how attracted they are, an average person isn’t satisfied with it, so they look for logical solutions in new re-attraction strategies.
+No matter how attracted they are, an average person isn’t satisfied with it.
+So instead of addressing those issues, preferably with a therapist, they look for logical solutions in new re-attraction strategies.

-Example 1: Instead of chasing your ex through phone calls and texts or playing games, realize it’s pointless.
+Example 1: Instead of chasing your ex through phone calls and texts, playing hard to get, and other games, realize it’s pointless.
 They either still have feelings for you or they don’t — and there’s little you can do to change that.

 Example 4: Instead of trying to prove your value and worth to your ex (or yourself), realize that you don’t have to.
 If you believe in your own value and worth, it will come across in everything you do one way or another.

-In each case, these realizations will free you from having to learn, practice, and memorize stupid lines, tactics, strategies, techniques, or anything akin to those things.
+In each case, these realizations will free you from having to learn, practice, and memorize dumb re-attraction placebos (i.e., lines, tactics, strategies, techniques, or anything akin to those things).

-Ultimately, re-attraction placebos help you get over those initial bumps — the first time your ex reaches out after no contact, for instance.
+Re-attraction placebos ultimately help you get over those initial bumps, like the first time your ex reaches out after no contact, for example.
 But once you get your conversations flowing, they become a long-term hindrance.